GeminiCCCC/SystemDesign/chat-system.md

 ## Data model
 * 1 on 1 chat: msg_id bigint, msg_from bigint, msg_to bigint, content text, created_at timestamp
 * group chat: group_id bigint, msg_id bigint, user_id bigint, context text, created_at timestamp
+## msg_id
+* msg_id should be unique and sortable, because multiple msg could happend within same timestamp
+* first option is auto increment field, but nosql DB usually does not support it
+* second option is use global 64-bit sequence number generator like Snowflake
+* third option is to use local sequence number generator, this is works because the msg_id only needs to be unique within 1 to 1, or group chat